DanJeong-KR/changSic.github.io/_posts/2019-07-16-CustomCategoryView.md

 ### Usage
 1. DownLoad My DemoProject

-2. Copy CustomCategoryTabBarFolder and Paste this file into your Project
+2. Copy `CustomCategoryTabBar`Folder and Paste this file into your Project
 <figure>
   <a href="/assets/CustomCategoryTabBarFolder.png">
 	<img src="/assets/CustomCategoryTabBarFolder.png">